 Alcoholism is sometimes known as alcohol addiction or alcohol dependence.
-It’s slightly different to ‘harmful drinking’ which is an occasional pattern of drinking which can cause damage your health.
+It’s slightly different to ‘harmful drinking’ which is an occasional pattern of drinking which can cause damage to your health.

 An example of harmful drinking is drinking too much at a party and risking a fall or argument.
 This pattern may develop into alcoholism if that kind of harmful drinking becomes a habit and happens on a regular basis.

-To be diagnosed as an alcohol dependent person, three of the following (DSM 5) criterion need to be fulfilled;
+To be diagnosed as an alcohol-dependent person, three of the following (DSM 5) criterion need to be fulfilled;

 - High level of tolerance, they need to drink more to obtain the same effect;